asdacdsfca/dsc180_b08/README.md

 ## Overview
 The data source of this repository is from `yfinance`, a historical financial data API from Yahoo Finance.

+The data source of our sentiment analysis is in `4reddit_posts.csv`, a historical financial related posts dataset we scraped from Reddit.

 ## Dependencies

 All required dependencies are provided in cells throughout the notebook.
 You may install these as you run through the notebook.
 We have also included a ```requrements.txt``` for convenience